 c) It is a big blow when more countries are moving towards multilateral trade arrangements

-d) It will further alienate the investors and the capital will move from risky markets to more safer havens
+d) It will further alienate the investors and the capital will move from risky markets to safer havens

-h) Britain was one of the major financial and military contributors to the EU but with BREXIT, the financial of EU will suffer.
+h) Britain was one of the major financial and military contributors to the EU but with BREXIT, the financial of the EU will suffer.

-i) With BREXIT there are calls for NEXIT(Netherlands exit), Italeave (Italy leaving) and FREXIT (France Exit) etc
+i) With BREXIT there are calls for NEXIT(Netherlands exit), Italeave (Italy leaving) and FREXIT (France Exit), etc

 Impact of BREXIT on India

-f) One argument is that BREXIT could lead to movement of skilled labour from India to Britain but this might be a misplaced argument as immigration into Britain from other EU countries was one of the reasons for BREXIT.
+f) One argument is that BREXIT could lead to the movement of skilled labour from India to Britain but this might be a misplaced argument as immigration into Britain from other EU countries was one of the reasons for BREXIT.